A proud history dating back 70 years

 By the mid 1970s the club had 300 members and was bulging at the seams, so after months of hard work with planners and raising money through the club members a major rebuild was undertaken.
 This was completed in 1976 which left the clubs’ internal and external layout very much as it is today.

-Over the next 30 plus years the Dock has grown and improved with workshop, sanitary and social facilities and is now home to many of the 100 plus owned by the club members.
+The first boats were in occupation by 1970 and the slipway was built by 1972.
+Thus was created the RCC Dock, made and managed by club members.
+The Dock has grown and improved with workshop, sanitary and social facilities and is now home to over 100 cruisers.
 This is now a wonderful facility made and managed by the club members.